samir-data-cloud/ecommerce-data-analysis/RREADME.md

 ##  Key Insights

-- Revenue shows clear seasonality trends
+- Revenue shows clear monthly seasonality patterns
-- Late deliveries negatively impact customer satisfaction
+- Late deliveries significantly reduce customer satisfaction scores
-- A small number of product categories generate most of the revenue
+- A small number of product categories generate most of the revenue (Pareto effect)
-- Delivery performance is a key driver of reviews
+- Delivery performance is a key driver of customer reviews
 ---

 ##  Tools Used